 Throughout the sixties, Australian mortgage rates were in the region of 5% and helped the 1970s economy begin strongly.
 But, a potent mix of the 1973-74 OPEC oil shocks and the Whitlam Government’s inflationary policies, saw mortgage rates take the fast elevator to 11% by 1974.

-Soon, came the Decade of Greed — excess, easy credit and market liberating Reaganomics.
+Soon, came the Decade of Greed — excess, easy credit, and market-liberating Reaganomics.
 High interest rates were used to slow the asset price boom before years of speculation ended in tears.
 Bondy landed in jail and Skasey malingered in his wheelchair.
 By June 1989, rates were a bruising 17%.
 The economy tanked in ‘the recession we had to have’ and most of the nineties were spent unwinding these excesses with rates around 8%.

 The 1997 Asian financial crisis and the dot.com bust of the early 2000s, saw rates dip to 6% as the RBA scrambled to stimulate the economy.
 Then, just as the mining boom kicked off, the GFC gutted the global economy.
 Banks were lending at what was dubbed ‘crisis levels’ of around 5%.